Convenient Care Clinic & Primary Care Practice located in Crossville, TN & Kingston, TN

-Sinus and upper respiratory infections are two of the most common reasons people visit ExacCare in Crossville, Kingston, and Loudon, Tennessee.
+Sinus and upper respiratory infections are two of the most common reasons people visit ExacCare in Crossville and Kingston, Tennessee.
 The provider at the walk-in clinic offers comprehensive assessment and diagnosis of these types of infections to relieve your symptoms as quickly as possible.
 Whether you need antibiotics or a referral to a specialist, the ExacCare medical team is available seven days a week to provide you with high-quality health care when you need it most.
 Visit as a walk-in or schedule an appointment online or by phone.

 Sinusitis, or a sinus infection, is a common health condition that often accompanies a cold.
 Nasal passages become inflamed and infected, causing pain and difficulty breathing through your nose.